gothicmicky/CarND_BehavioralCloning/README.md

 * model.h5: containing a trained convolution neural network
 * drive.py: used for driving the car in autonomous mode
 * video.py: convert the recorded images into video
+* output.mp4: recording of the car driving track1 autonomously
 * README.md: project writeup

 To run the Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing